westonb7/BlendScripts/README.md

 ## Prerequisites

 This will require python3, jupyter, and matplotlib to be installed.
-It will also require numpy, but numpy should be auto-installed when mmatplotlib is.
+It will also require numpy, but numpy should be auto-installed when matplotlib is.

 ## Running the script from jupyter